xcore/sw_audio_effects/app_slicekit_short_reverb/doc_quickstart/quickstart.rst

 Other significant applications are ``app_slicekit_long_reverb`` and ``app_slicekit_short_delay``.

-* The long reverb application combines the XA-SK-SDRAM (Memory-Slice board) with the XA-SK-AUDIO Audio board, to create larger room-sizes (for a stereo channel at 48 kHz, upto 6 kilometres!).
+* The long reverb application combines the XA-SK-SDRAM (Memory-Slice board) with the XA-SK-AUDIO Audio board, to create larger room-sizes (for a stereo channel at 48 kHz, up to 6 kilometres!).
 * The short delay application does NOT use the XA-SK-SDRAM (Memory-Slice board).
   Instead it uses only local memory, this limits the maximum delay to 125 milli-seconds.